 Naturally, Alyssa had questions and comments.

-After one too many continuous days of bad attempts at sourdough, doomscrolling, and Zoom sing-alongs with old camp friends in her pajamas at 2pm, Alyssa packed a bag and left her New Jersey beach town for Phoenix — to stay with her sister, see the one friend she had there, and wait out whatever the hell was happening to the world.
+After one too many continuous days of failed attempts at sourdough, doomscrolling, and Zoom sing-alongs with old camp friends in her pajamas at 2pm, Alyssa packed a bag and left her New Jersey beach town for Phoenix — to stay with her sister, see the one friend she had there, and wait out whatever the hell was happening to the world.

 One afternoon, she and that Phoenix friend were hanging out poolside, sipping watermelon margaritas, and catching one another up on the latest season of their lives, when the friend slipped inside to take a FaceTime call with a business associate.
 Their voices drifted faintly from the house while Alyssa swung on a hammock, soaking up the sweet desert heat and contemplating a second marg.